jrasmusson/swift-arcade/Spotify/SpotifySDK/README.md

 ## Running on a physical device

 Now we are ready to test things out.
-For that we needa physical device.
+For that we need a physical device.

 Plug your iPhone into your laptop via an extension cable.